benfrick/docs-portfolio/src/commerce/product/api_rollup_threads.md

   -H 'Cache-Control: no-cache'
 ```

-3. Parse the response
+3. **Parse the Response**

     See the output of the successful HTTP 200 response below.
 The response has been truncated for brevity, but shows one parent Thread with two nested Rollup Threads:

 ```
 {